The Sensational Charley Pride

 The Sensational Charley Pride is the sixth studio album by the American country music artist of the same name.
 It was released on the RCA Victor label (catalog no. LSP-4153).
 The album was awarded four-and-a-half stars from the web site AllMusic.
-It debuted on Billboard magazine's country album chart on June 14, 1969, peaked at No. 2, and remained on the chart for 41 weeks.
+It debuted on Billboards country album chart on June 14, 1969, peaked at No. 2, and remained on the chart for 41 weeks.